Back to all Articles

 Our approach:

 We chose a database per service approach, but we have one service which has a shared database.
 It was decomposed from other MS and is not temporal because there were many data dependencies.
-Removing those dependencies would take too much time.
-So in the future, we are planning to do it, but there are another significant priorities at the moment.

 In BOWWE, each MS has its own database, which is either MySQL, Cassandra, or Redis.
 We also use Redis as a distributed cache.